 - Large: ¾ cup of bleach.

-If you find you are having trouble with stink or repelling even after you do the bleach soak, you might need to consider doing a strip.
-It might be possible the previous owners had hard water and there could be mineral buildup in the diapers causing the problem.
+If you find you are having trouble with stinking or repelling even after you do the bleach soak, you might need to consider stripping your diapers.
+It might be possible the previous owners had hard water, and there could be mineral buildup in the diapers causing the problem.